Sign in to the Creative Cloud website.

 Your collaborators can follow shared libraries and library assets.
 Whenever you update them, followers automatically get an update across all supported Creative Cloud apps.

-Click the options menu () for the library or the library asset that you want to share and click Share.
+Select the options menu () for the library or the library asset that you want to share, and select Share.
 Then, select Get link.

 Set the Link Settings you want for the library contents or assets:

 Select Copy Link and share with the intended recipients.
 Anyone with the link can view the library contents or the library asset.

 You can share your Creative Cloud files, folders, libraries, and assets on Slack.
 For more information, see Share Adobe Creative Cloud assets on Slack.

 You can share your InDesign documents for review with stakeholders while controlling access to the shared documents.
 For more information, see Share InDesign documents for review.

 Prototypes and design specs you create and share using Adobe XD are listed under Published in your assets.
 Similarly, 3D scenes you create with Adobe Dimension are listed under Published.

 Select the XD or Dimension file that you want to share.